 - Pre-employment, or before you start your job responsibilities.

 - Reasonable suspicion/cause, when a trained supervisor reasonably believes/suspects that you are under the influence of drugs.

-- Random testing, random tests must use a truly random selection process.
-This is done through a consortium where a computer randomly generates employees names for testing and are completed quarterly.
+- Random testing, must be a truly random selection process.
+This is done through a consortium where a computer randomly generates employees’ names for testing.
+Random testing is performed quarterly.

 - Post-accident testing, is required if you are involved in an accident.
 An alcohol test must occur within 8 hours of the accident, and a drug test within 32 hours.

 Types of Drug Tests and Fees

 These prices include the collection, test, and MRO (Medical review officer) report (DOT only) or a non MRO report.

 - DOT Federal Drug Test - $60.00 cash, $70.00 with card

 - Non-DOT Drug Test - $60.00 cash, $70.00 with card